(855) 851-5000

 There are a variety of visa types, which we have outlined below.
 The financial amounts listed below are based on immigration law, however, it is important to note that each Mexican consulate calculates economic solvency slightly differently (based on the exchange rate and what rate they use to calculate solvency).
 The below amounts may or may not be what is required by your local Mexican consulate and it is vital you review their requirements before applying for your visa.

-1. ECONOMIC SOLVENCY VISA: For foreigners that can prove they can financially support themselves while living in Mexico, you must show the equivalent or above $864,350.00 Mexican pesos in savings or $51,861.00 Mexican pesos in monthly tax-free income.
+1. ECONOMIC SOLVENCY VISA: For foreigners that can prove they can financially support themselves while living in Mexico, you must show the equivalent or above $71,655 USD to $73,647 USD in savings per person or $4,300 USD to $4418 USD in monthly tax-free income per person.

 5. JOB OFFER VISA: For foreigners with a job offer issued by a Mexican company and authorized by INM (Mexican Immigration Authority).

-6. RETIREMENT VISA: For retirees and pensioners with proof of economic solvency equivalent to or above $3,457,400.00 Mexican Pesos in savings or $86,435.00 Mexican pesos in monthly tax-free pension.
+6. RETIREMENT VISA: For retirees and pensioners with proof of economic solvency equivalent to or above $286,620 USD in savings or $7,165 USD in monthly tax-free pension.

 The Residency Process